-- Central Theme: Should the Narrator stay out of Her's life (which may be a cowardly decision that could cost both a chance at true love and lasting happiness) or try to convince her to be with him (which may be a selfish decision that could mess up the imperfect but functional life she has built for herself)?
+- Central Theme: Should the Me stay out of Her's life (which may be a cowardly decision that could cost both a chance at true love and lasting happiness) or try to convince her to be with him (which may be a selfish decision that could mess up the imperfect but functional life she has built for herself)?
 Different characters have different opinions, and several even change them throughout the movie.
-The Narrator eventually chooses the second option, but we don't get to see how it turns out.
+Me eventually chooses the second option, but we don't get to see how it turns out.

-- Freudian Excuse: The Narrator is cynical about love because his mother abandoned him when he was a child to move to Chile with her boyfriend.
+- Freudian Excuse: Me is cynical about love because his mother abandoned him when he was a child to move to Chile with her boyfriend.
 He believes that if something as pure as the connection between a mother and child can be broken so easily, then there's no hope for a romantic relationship.

 - Parental Substitute: Granddad stepped in to raise The Narrator.

-- Rated M for Manly: When the Narrator complains that Granddad's story sounds like a Disney movie, Granddad insists that it's in fact a very manly story and starts adding a lot of action and feats of badassery that he supposedly performed.
+- Rated M for Manly: When Me complains that Granddad's story sounds like a Disney movie, Granddad insists that it's in fact a very manly story and starts adding a lot of action and feats of badassery that he supposedly performed.
 As a result, the Narrator starts imagining it as an over-the-top-macho comic book full of blood and explosions, with a muscular, bare-chested Perpetual Frowner protagonist.